 Even with these challenges, the team has been able to work through them with brute force, but it no longer has to be this way.
 The PS team started looking into another approach that the Unity mobile automation team has experimented with.
 They found that “the easiest way to communicate information from the game to the test scripts is to read them from logs.
 Logcat for Android or syslog for iOS.
 In Unity3d, you can do this simply by using the Debug class.
 If you have a lot of information you need to read from the game to the test-scripts you can use a standard format such as JSON.
-The itest-niacin libraries used in this repository can handle the JSON parsing in your tests scripts.”
+The itest-niacin libraries used in this repository can handle the JSON parsing in your test scripts.”

 “For native UI-elements of both Android and iOS, this is solved by the platform and you can use Appium to find elements on the screen.
 For games, this gets more difficult as the platform cannot help you find the elements.
-A solution which will work for many cases (especially menus and 2D games) is to instrument the game to write positions of the elements/objects into the device log.
+A solution that will work for many cases (especially menus and 2D games) is to instrument the game to write positions of the elements/objects into the device log.
 Once again using a standard format such as JSON is recommended.”

 This concept/example helped us tackle a problem that was difficult to solve with just image recognition.
 Explorer Corporation Limited has been kind enough to share some screenshots of their Baccarat game to help illustrate the challenges we encountered during the test development process.

-At this point of the game, our test is waiting for an opportunity to place a bet at the Baccarat table.
+At this point in the game, our test is waiting for an opportunity to place a bet at the Baccarat table.
 With a Unity Debug class, the test can look for Unity messages within the device logs to signify a card is being burned, prompting the test to place a bet thereafter.